Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Methodology

 where the hats over $c_j$ and $c_k$ mean $l_2$-normalization.
 Our intrinsic loss is based on this cosine similarity:

-where $\rm det(\cdot)$ denotes the detach operation which prevents the gradient from backpropagation. $w$ is a weight hyper-parameter.
-It is employed to balance different update speeds of different prototypes.
+where $\rm det(\cdot)$ denotes the detach operation that prevents the gradient from backpropagation. $w$ is a constant set larger than 1, which makes the denominator non-negative and smaller for remoter prototypes.
 In practice, in the case of the dot product as the loss, a remote prototype is updated slower than a near prototype after $l_2$-normalization.
-The denominator defined as the sum of $\hat{c}_j^T\hat{c}_k$ and $w$ increases the gradient of the remote prototypes, further accelerating the diffusion of prototypes.
+The smaller non-negative denominator actually increases the gradient of the remoter prototypes, thus further accelerating the diffusion of prototypes.